 Odin Francis Wadleigh was born on August 19, 1888 in Cannonsville, Delaware County, New York 6,10,13.
 He died on August 5, 1964 in Indianapolis, Marion Co., Indiana 19.
 He is buried in the Crown Hill Cemetery, Indianapolis, Marion Co., Indiana.

 Father: Oscar Stearns Wadleigh Odin was probably named after his great uncle Josiah Odin Tilton.
-Odin was probably born at his maternal grandparents' house in the center of the small village of Cannonsville.
+Odin was born in Cannonsville, probably at his maternal grandparents' house in the center of the village.
 Sadly, the quaint village of his birth no longer exists and the physical location can be found at the bottom of the Cannonsville Reservoir.
-When Odin was just an infant, he moved with his parents to the city of Buffalo, New York, where his father had business as a printer.
-There, they rented a house.
+Although he was born in Cannonsville, he probably never lived there.
+Odin lived with his parents in Buffalo, New York until 1892.
 On several occasions, Odin traveled with his mother back to Cannonsville to visit his grandparents.
 They also traveled to Sanbornton, New Hampshire to visit with his paternal grandparents.
 In the summer of 1892, Odin and his parents moved to the city of Deposit, a short distance away from Cannonsville.
-Once again, they did not remain there long, probably only two or three years.
-Sometime between 1894 and 1900 (probably closer to the earlier date) Odin and his family moved to Binghamton, New York.
-There, Odin spent the remainder of his childhood and had his public school education.
+Once again, they did not remain there long, probably only one or two years.
+In about 1896, Odin and his family moved to Binghamton, New York.
+There, Odin spent the remainder of his childhood and his public school education.
 Odin graduated from the Binghamton High School in 1906.
 Odin's complete diary from the year 1906 has been transcribed and is now online.

 Mother: Charlotte Frances WintersAfter graduating from high school in 1906, Odin acquired his first job at General Electric Company in Schenectady, New York.
-It is unknown exactly how long he worked for General Electric, but he lived back and forth between Binghamton and Schenectady.
-Even in high school, Odin had plans to attend college.
-At some point, he began attending the Pratt Institute in Brooklyn, New York City.
+It is unknown exactly how long he worked for General Electric, but apparently in at least 1906 and 1907.
+Even in high school, Odin had plans to attend college for electrical engineering (he had hoped to attend Cornell University or Syracuse University).
+In about 1908, he began attending the Pratt Institute in Brooklyn, New York City.
 There, he was a student of electrical engineering and graduated in 1910.
-Odin continued his employment with General Electric, but did not like working for them.
-He began searching for a new job and because he did not feel wedded to his home state of New York, sent out applications around the country.
-At the same time, he and his girlfriend of at least six years were finally married in 1912.
+At some point, Odin also worked as an engineer for the Third Avenue Railway in New York City.
+While working in New York, he apparently lived both in Brooklyn and in Newark, New Jersey.
+During this time, he began searching for a new job and because he did not feel wedded to New York, sent out applications around the country.
+At the same time, he and his girlfriend Eva Marsh of at least six years were married in 1912.
 The company that eventually hired him was Sanborn Electric in Indianapolis, Indiana.
-Odin and Eva moved to Indianapolis in 1912 where they began renting a house.
-Odin first lived in a house at 2415 N Delaware Street in Indianapolis.
-Sometime between 1921-1923, they began living at 3030 N Delaware Street (whether they purchased a home a short distance away or the house numbers changed, is unknown).
+Odin and Eva moved to Indianapolis in 1912 where they rented rented several different houses in Indianapolis.
+In 1922 or 1923, the family moved to 3030 N Delaware Street in Indianapolis, where they lived for about 20 years.

 |